bucketeer-io/openfeature-js-client-sdk/README.md

 #### React Native

-We recommend using the [OpenFeature React SDK](https://openfeature.dev/docs/reference/sdks/client/web/react/) to use feature flags in your React Native application.
+Please use the [OpenFeature React SDK](https://openfeature.dev/docs/reference/sdks/client/web/react/) to use feature flags in your React Native application.

 > [!IMPORTANT]
 > For React Native, you must install `@react-native-async-storage/async-storage` to enable local caching, and `react-native-uuid` to generate IDs for Bucketeer SDK events.